livestorm/hiring-fullstack-test/README.md

 ## Tips

 - **Design/style of the app is not important, focus on building and using the GraphQL API and the SQL queries.**
-- Don't hesitate to use Vue CLI to create the frontend app.
-- Don't hesitate to use as many GraphQL and Apollo Client/Server features as possible.
+- Feel free to use any library you want
 - Got questions?
 Contact us!
-(No penalties for asking questions wink)
+(No penalties for asking questions 😉)